restmap/restmap-node/README.md

 #### Generating the map
 > `generateMap()`

-To be honest, you would not never need this, since the **restmap string** is very easy to write !!
-But just in case you wish to know what a *map should look like for a data*
+To be honest, **restmap string** is very easy to write !!
+Although I agree that in complex data with lots of keys and nesting it can be a big trouble.
+This function is all you need in that case.
+To make it more easier for you, you can do this on web via [Playground](https://restmap.web.app/playground)

 |params||description|
 |--|--|--|